Debabrota-Basu/marich/README.md

 There are 4 folders:

-bert_al: Contains K-Center, Least Confidence, Margin Sampling, Entropy Sampling and Random Sampling codes for BERT experiments
+**bert_al**: Contains K-Center, Least Confidence, Margin Sampling, Entropy Sampling and Random Sampling codes for BERT experiments

-lr_cnn_res_al: Contains K-Center, Least Confidence, Margin Sampling, Entropy Sampling and Random Sampling codes for experiments on Logistic Regression, CNN and ResNet
+**lr_cnn_res_al**: Contains K-Center, Least Confidence, Margin Sampling, Entropy Sampling and Random Sampling codes for experiments on Logistic Regression, CNN and ResNet

-bert_marich: Contains Marich codes for BERT experiments
+**bert_marich**: Contains Marich codes for BERT experiments

-lr_cnn_res_marich: Contains Marich codes for experiments on Logistic Regression, CNN and ResNet
+**lr_cnn_res_marich**: Contains Marich codes for experiments on Logistic Regression, CNN and ResNet

 The jupyter notebooks provided in the folders act as demo for the users.